raghavjajodia/steamGameRec/README.md

 # steamGameRec
 Recommendation engine for Steam games based on data collected from Steam Web API.
+Please see the attached report for complete details of the project

 ## Data
 Userid-playtime data is collected from the Steam Web API.
 Since Steam does not maintain explicit ratings for games, we derive our ratings based on playtime.